chtrembl/azure-cloud/petstore/14-build-power-apps/README.md

 > 📝 **Please Note, we assume you have completed the [Build and Deploy Azure Functions](../13-build-deploy-azure-functions/README.md) guide and have a working Azure Function App that retrieves petStoreCurrentSessionTelemetry.**

-Head over to https://powerapps.microsoft.com/ and sign in and selct the Home icon from the left navigation.
+Head over to https://powerapps.microsoft.com/ and sign in and select the Home icon from the left navigation.

 You should see the following:

 ![](images/pa1.png)

 Before we create our Canvas Power App, we are going to configure our Custom Data Connector.
 (It is possible to create the connectors at any point in time, for the sake of this guide, I decided to get the data integration implemented first)

 Select Custom Connectors and then Select New custom connector (Create from blank)

 You should see the following:

 ![](images/pa2.png)

-Give your Connector a name *(I'm using "Azure Pet Store Functions", this is the name of your app and how it will appear to your users.)* And select "Continue"
+Give your Connector a name _(I'm using "Azure Pet Store Functions", this is the name of your app and how it will appear to your users.)_ And select "Continue"

 You should see the following:

 ![](images/pa3.png)

 Let's define all of the Meta-Data for our Custom Connector.
 (You can also import a Swagger definition if you already have one).
 Fill out the **1.
 General** tab here.
 I'm keeping the defaults and entering my function app url endpoint domain and the base url.

 You should see the following:

 ![](images/pa4.png)

 Fill out the **2.
 Security** tab here.
 We won't be applying anything for now, keep the defaults of no authentication.

 You should see the following:

 ![](images/pa5.png)

 Fill out the **3.
 Definition** tab here.
 This is where we can define all of our Custom Connector operations.
 These are the mappings to our Azure Function App HTTP Triggers, think of this as a proxy to our Azure Function App, proxies to your HTTP endpoints (GET's POST's etc...).
 Fill out the Summary, Description and Operation ID.
 Operation ID is the important one here.
 This is how we will invoke our Custom Connector Operation from the Canvas Power App we build shortly.